Sexual Harassment Training for Illinois Healthcare Professionals

 - Information regarding protection against retaliation under Section 6-101 of the Illinois Human Rights Act

-The State of Illinois requires that all employers provide mandatory training each year to employees on the topic of sexual harassment (such as this course).
-The training program must include at minimum:
+The State of Illinois requires that all employers provide mandatory training each year to employees on the topic of sexual harassment.
+The training program (such as this course) must include at minimum:

 - An explanation of sexual harassment, including its forms and types